Ingrid Laubrock, tenor + alto sax /Tim Berne, alto saxophone /Ben Gerstein, trombone /Dan Peck, tuba /Tom Rainey, drums

 This exciting new group performs Ingrid Laubrock's latest compositions, written for saxophones/brass + drums.
 The compositions are taylor-made for this cast of hand-picked musicians who are all great improvisers and interpreters of creative new music alike as well as able to play complex rhythmic material.
 Their debut CD will be released on Firehouse 12 in May 2015.

-Miles Okazaki, guitar /Donny McCaslin, alto sax /François Moutin, bass /Dan Weiss, drums
+Miles Okazaki, guitar /Steve Lehman, alto sax /François Moutin, bass /Dan Weiss, drums

 His music requires no understanding of the intellectual concepts to be fully appreciated.
 The band translates Okazaki's brilliant ideas into music that is not only thought-provoking, but more importantly, captivating and moving.